 - Your letter is a summary offered by the person who has and the most thorough and intimate knowledge and awareness of the student teacher.
 Thus, your letter can and should speak to and reflect the breadth of the total experience.

-- Although typographical errors do indeed occur, every effort should be made to avoid them.
-This is a highly significant piece of professional paperwork, and it must convey its message in a thoroughly professional manner.
+- This is a highly significant piece of professional paperwork, and it must convey its message in a thoroughly professional manner.

 - In drafting your letter, reflect on the characteristics that you consider most valuable in an excellent teacher candidate and seek to address them.
 Some examples of research-based characteristics associated with excellent teacher candidates include: rapport with students, faculty, staff, peers and parents; knowledge of contemporary, research-based best practices; knowledge of content/subject matter; ability to combine theoretical awareness and content knowledge into meaningful learning opportunities; knowledge of Pennsylvania standards; accepts and reacts positively to suggestions, compliments and critiques; plans thoroughly, effectively and efficiently; welcomes and engages in learning opportunities/experiences outside the classroom; demonstrates professionalism in all aspects of the student teaching experience; exhibits enthusiasm, poise and flexibility; has the ability to adjust and adapt.